wupeka/draft-krecicki-dns-covert/draft-krecicki-dns-covert.md

 ## Authoritative server behaviour

 The Covert Resource Records might contain sensitive data and therefore they MUST NOT be served to regular clients.
+An authoritative server queried for a Covert RR MUST return an answer as if the particular leaf for which client asks does not exists - either NODATA if there are some other Resource Records or it's an empty non-terminal, or NXDOMAIN otherwise.

-The server MAY provide a mechanism allowing clients to query for Resource Records in Covert range, but it MUST be protected by a mechanism disallowing access from general public (e.g. an ACL or TSIG authentication) and the general access MUST NOT be enabled by default.
+The server MAY provide a mechanism allowing clients to query for Resource Records in Covert range, but it MUST be protected by a mechanism disallowing access from general public (e.g. an
+ACL or TSIG authentication) and the general access MUST NOT be enabled by default.
 The server MUST verify that the query has the COVERT-OK option and not return COVERT records otherwise.
-With this exception in place, a server queried for a Covert RR MUST return an answer as if the particular leaf for which client asks does not exists - either NODATA if there are some other Resource Records or it's an empty non-terminal, or NXDOMAIN otherwise.

 ## Recursive server behaviour